md-mustafizur-rahman/Inflexionpoint-Technologies-BD-Ltd-task-blog-site/README.md

 **Run Process:**
-1. All Laravel code is written inside the Task main work with backend folder means complete code of this project is inside this folder (When I design a website, I always refer to or comfortably fill a folder named Fontend to store html, css, js or font related tasks and then deploy Laravel.So I created Fontend Folder).
+1. All Laravel code is written inside the Task main work with backend folder means complete code of this project is inside this folder (When I design a website, I always refer to or comfortably fill a folder named Fontend to store html, css, js or font related tasks and then deploy Laravel.So I created Frontend Folder).
 ![Screenshot (81)](https://github.com/md-mustafizur-rahman/Inflexionpoint-Technologies-BD-Ltd-task-blog-site/assets/51951413/b0589a79-4b04-4241-8b10-94d6fdf887aa)

 3. Run: npm run dev (Because i cant build npm for this project)